MariaMerkel/rdap-java/README.md

 Auto-detection will not occur if a type is set in the object reference.
 Handle corrections cannot be disabled, but if they cause issues (with the correct type set), this is a bug and should be reported accordingly.
 Handle corrections are ran after auto-detection and are thus applied to auto-detected types as well.

 ## Known Limitations
-- The client library does not implement retries in case of rate limiting (RFC 7480 5.5) because correct handling will depend on the application
+- The library does not implement retries in case of rate limiting (RFC 7480 5.5) because correct handling will depend on the application
+- The library does not distinguish between object classes and response bodies.
+Therefore, it allows RDAP Conformance and Notices objects on any object class, instead of just the top level response itself as specified by RFC 9083.

 ## Planned Additions
 - Support for commonly used extensions (see https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml)